kvasdopil/ui-gen/README.md

 - **page.tsx**: Main viewport component managing multiple screens, pan/zoom, and selection
   - Manages viewport transform state (pan position and zoom scale)
   - Handles panning via mouse press and drag on empty space
-  - Handles zooming via mouse wheel (10% to 100%)
+  - Handles zooming via mouse wheel (10% to 100%) with non-passive event listener
   - Manages multiple screen instances and their data with absolute positioning
   - Tracks selected screen ID
   - Centers and zooms selected screens to 100% (works correctly at all zoom levels)
   - Deselects screens when clicking outside
   - Provides new screen creation flow: clicking empty space shows a form, clicking Create creates a screen at that location
   - Preserves form input when canceling the new screen flow
+  - Auto-loads screens from IndexedDB on mount
+  - Auto-saves screens to IndexedDB whenever they change
+  - Z-index management: newer screens appear above older ones, selected screens always on top
 - **Screen.tsx**: Individual screen component managing state, conversation history, and API calls
-  - Handles initial prompt input (centered in screen when empty)
-  - Manages conversation history state for the screen
+  - Manages conversation points state (prompt, HTML, title, timestamp for each point)
   - Tracks selected prompt index for output history viewing
-  - Renders generated UI in iframe based on selected prompt
+  - Renders generated UI in iframe based on selected conversation point
   - Extracts and displays screen title from HTML metadata (`<!-- Title: ... -->`) above the screen
-  - Automatically starts generation when created with initial history (for new screens from form)
+  - Automatically starts generation when created with initial conversation point (for new screens from form)
-  - Automatically selects newly created prompts after generation
+  - Uses ref to prevent duplicate API calls
   - Shows PromptPanel only when screen is selected
   - Handles screen click events for selection
-  - Ignores mouse events when not selected (except for selection clicks)
+  - Displays "No content" message when screen has no HTML
 - **PromptPanel.tsx**: History panel component displaying conversation and modification interface
-  - Displays all user prompts as clickable cards
+  - Displays all conversation points (prompts) as clickable cards
   - Highlights the currently selected prompt with blue border and background
-  - Allows clicking prompts to view their corresponding LLM outputs
+  - Allows clicking prompts to view their corresponding HTML outputs
   - Provides "Modify" button to enter modification mode
   - Shows modification input field with "Create" button when in edit mode
   - Handles canceling edit mode when input field loses focus and is empty
   - Only visible when parent screen is selected

-- Separation of concerns: UI generation logic in API route, rendering in components, viewport management in page component
+- Separation of concerns: UI generation logic in API route, rendering in components, viewport management in page component, persistence in storage abstraction

 ## Development